algos-soft/vaadflow14/doc/readme/Java.md

      BiFunction(T,U,R): Takes two parameters type (T,U), produces one result (R).
      UnaryOperator(T): Takes one parameter type (T), produces one result (T).
      BiaryOperator(T): Takes two parameters of type (T), produces one result (T).
+####Function
+Function is a functional interface; it takes an argument (object of type T) and returns an object (object of type R).
+The argument and output can be a different type.

+    @FunctionalInterface
+    public interface Function<T, R> {
+          R apply(T t);
+    }
+- T – Type of the input to the function.
+- R – Type of the result of the function.
 ####Predicate
 Predicate(T): Takes one parameter type (T), produces boolean value